Knoxville, California

 Knoxville is an unincorporated community in Napa County, California.
 It lies at an elevation of 1322 feet (403 m).
 Knoxville is located 23 mi north-northeast of Saint Helena.

 The Knoxville post office opened in 1863, moved in 1904 and 1907, and closed permanently in 1912.
 The name commemorates Ranar B. Knox, owner of a local mine and first post master.

+Knoxville was a mercury mining district in the 1860s and 1870s.
+It declined in the late nineteenth century, only to temporarily bounce back during the World Wars as the need for mercury in detonating devices increased.
+While a school, post office, and mill once stood at the site, by 1979 only the derelict store remained.

+The Knoxville area is now a popular site for off-highway vehicle recreation, with dozens of miles of former mining trails.